 After investigating the missing person report, should the Virginia Tech Police Department determine that the student is missing and has been missing for more than 24 hours; the Virginia Tech Police Department will notify the student's confidentially identified missing person contact, no later than 24 hours after the student is determined to be missing.
 If the missing student is under the age of 18 and is not an emancipated individual, the Virginia Tech Police Department will notify the student's parent or legal guardian after making the determination that the student has been missing for more than 24 hours.
-As required by law, the Virginia Tech Police Department will inform the Blacksburg Police Department of any missing student in order to inform them that the Virginia Tech Police Department has conducted an initial investigation and has determined that a student is missing.
+As required by law, the Virginia Tech Police Department that the Virginia Tech Police Department has conducted an initial investigation and has determined that a student is missing.
 This notification will be made no later than 24 hours after the student is determined to be missing.